-Some Tips for Swifter Turn Times
+5 Steps to Swifter Turn Times

 - Are you ordering appraisals online?

-You're always free to call us at if you have any questions about your property or a job we're working on for you.
+You're always free to call us at if you have any questions about your property or an assignment we're working on for you.